GitZoneTools/npmts/README.md

 1. check your dependencies and package.json (unused, missing, updates, security)
 1. transpile your code with tsc,
-1. test your code with mocha (supports the fancy stuff like Promises, Generators, async/await, sourcemaps)
+1. test your code with tap (supports the fancy stuff like Promises, Generators, async/await, sourcemaps, parallel test execution in child processes)
 1. create coverage with istanbul (supports tracing of the originating TypeScript)

 This works on your machine and in CI.
 There is a prebuild docker image available that includes npmts to make CI a breeze: